 With a small group of donors, collecting information is relatively easy.
 It’s the commitment that counts.
 If you want to develop your donor communications to support retention, make loyal fans and increase income, you’ll need to do all you can to segment your list.
 Start with these basic criteria for a foundation.

+- How would your donors like to support your cause – what are their favorite giving channels and how much and how often do they give?
 People have different preferences, methods that they are used to and feel comfortable with, ranging from checks through the mail, online with a credit card, gifts by phone or even cash donations.
-Don’t assume what your donors like – ask what their preference of giving is and make it available.
+Your donors’ giving frequency and amount might influence how often you send out communication to them.
+Don’t assume what your donors like – ask what their preferences and accommodate them.

 Collecting this basic information for donor segmentation is a starting point for better donor relationships.
 As your organization grows and budget permits, a CRM (Contact Relationship Management) system will track a broader range of information, allowing detailed analysis.